1585 Broadway: Development

 The Solomons acquired the Strand Theatre and Leighton's Haberdashers and Clothiers in 1986, with plans to build a 40-story tower on the two sites.
 This was one of several developments planned for Times Square at that time.
 The New York City Planning Commission (CPC) was considering enacting regulations that would have forced new buildings along Times Square's northern section to include bright signage as well as deep setbacks.
 David Solomon opposed these regulations on the basis that they were to be indiscriminate, "without thought of how to apply them to those new buildings architecturally".
 Leighton's closed in December 1986 to make way for the tower.
 To attain additional floor area, Solomon Equities purchased the Barrymore Theatre's unused air development rights from the Shubert Organization.
 In total, the structure would have 1.2 e6ft2.

 Engineering consultant Irwin Cantor devised two plans for the building's superstructure: a tubular frame and a megastructure.
 By mid-1987, Morgan Stanley was negotiating with Solomon Equities for space in the proposed tower.
 Morgan Stanley executives did not like the prospect of seeing bright signage outside their windows, and the deal fell through for that reason.
 The Solomons decided to proceed with the tower anyway.
 The supply of office space in New York City was starting to outpace demand by then.
 Demolition of the site was underway by mid-1987.
 The CPC approved a planning regulation in September 1987, which required large new developments in Times Square to set aside about 5 percent of their space for "entertainment uses", such as broadcast studios or ground-floor stores.
 While 1585 Broadway was planned entirely as an office building, it had retail space on Broadway to comply with this rule.
 The ordinance also required the developers of such buildings to install large signs facing Times Square; the Solomons modified their plans as a result.

 The aftermath of Black Monday had resulted in the New York City office market dropping sharply, but the office market was recovering by 1988.
-Law firm Proskauer Rose leased 426000 sqft at 1585 Broadway that August, with officials citing cheaper rents and newer mechanical systems in their decision.
+Law firm Proskauer Rose leased 426000 ft2 at 1585 Broadway that August, with officials citing cheaper rents and newer mechanical systems in their decision.
 Proskauer Rose was one of several law firms leasing office space around Times Square at the time, and developers such as Solomon Equities were offering large incentives for these companies.
 The next year, Solomon Equities unsuccessfully attempted to convince the Chemical Bank to lease space at either 1585 Broadway or 750 Seventh Avenue.
 The News Corporation also considered leasing the rest of 1585 Broadway, along with space in 750 Seventh Avenue.
 David Solomon severed negotiations in mid-1989 because he felt that News Corp would not pay enough rent.
 News Corp ultimately canceled the negotiations altogether the next year, amid steep increases in interest rates.
 Solomon Equities hired Lois Pitts to market its new Times Square buildings.